Every one of our quality Bolga baskets starts out in the imagination of the weaver.

 The only thing that's absolutely not a variable is quality.
 For us - and for you - that's a given.

 Our baskets are made from hollow stalks of dried elephant grass.
 First, the weaver splits the grass into two long strands.
-Next, by rolling these strands across an old flip flop strapped to a thigh, the weaver twists these two stands together.
+Next, by rolling these strands across an old flip flop strapped to a thigh, the weaver twists these two strands together.
 This makes the grass stronger and more pliable for weaving.
 Next, the weaver dyes the prepared elephant grass in big vats of industrial quality chemical dyes.
 To our knowledge, nobody around Bolga uses any sort of natural or vegatable dyes.
 Finally, after selecting a range of colours, the weaving begins.

 Every basket starts in the middle and the start is critical.
 If you start wonky, you'll finish wonky.
 All of our baskets - regardless of shape - are woven as a single, integral shape.
 There are no sewn seams to wear out and fail.
 That's why our baskets are so strong and also why you can reshape them over and over again.
 The precise weaving pattern, like the colours, is up to the weaver.